-Disability pension (social insurance): The pension is based on the length of the total contribution period and average earnings.
+Disability pension (social insurance): The pension is the length of the total contribution period and average earnings.
 The average earnings in the last 60 months determines the basic component of the pension (from 43% to 52.5%).
 The basic component is increased by 0.0835% for each month of contributions exceeding 240 months.
 The basic component is then applied to the average earnings in the last 240 months.
 If the insured has less than 240 months of contributions, the whole contribution period is considered.

-Earnings adjustment: Earnings are adjusted according to changes in the consumer price index.
+Earnings are adjusted according to changes in the consumer price index.

-The minimum monthly pension is 101,220 colones; if the calculated pension amount is lower, a lump sum is paid.
+The minimum monthly pension is 113,181 colones; if the pension is lower, a lump sum is paid.

-The maximum monthly pension is 1,178,419 colones.
+The maximum monthly pension is 1,333,752 colones.

-Proportional disability pension: The pension is equal to the disability pension the insured would have received if the qualifying conditions for a normal old-age pension had been met multiplied by the insured's number of contributions and divided by the number of contributions required by law.
+Proportional disability pension: The pension is equal to the disability pension the insured would have received multiplied by the insured's number of contributions and divided by the number of contributions required by law.